Agriculture Literacy Week

 Spoons Across America is the primary implementer of Cornell Cooperative Extension’s New York Agriculture Literacy Week.
 Each Spring, 2nd graders learn about New York state agriculture – what kinds of food are grown and produced in the state, what areas these foods come from and the people who are involved in growing and producing them.
 This year’s Agriculture Literacy Week is being implemented in schools across New York City over two weeks.

-This year’s topic is the connection of students to their local farmers along with a focus on nutrition and eating 5 servings of vegetables.
-We know that nutrition begins on the farm, and the story selected for this year will help students make the connection with the farmer in their backyards and the food they purchase in their local grocery stores or farmers markets.
-This year’s book is Who Grew My Soup by Tom Darbyshire and illustrated by C.F.
+In 2014, the topic was the connection of students to their local farmers along with a focus on nutrition and eating 5 servings of vegetables.
+We know that nutrition begins on the farm, and the story selected for this year was designed to help students make the connection with the farmer in their backyards and the food they purchase in their local grocery stores or farmers markets.
+This year’s book was Who Grew My Soup by Tom Darbyshire and illustrated by C.F.
 Payne.

 In 2013, Spoons trained volunteers visited 2nd grade classrooms throughout New York City to read The Honeybee Man by Lela Nargi and Kristin Booker.
 After reading this beautifully illustrated story describing the process of beekeeping and honey collecting on a rooftop in Brooklyn, students participated in a sequencing activity tied to Common Core educational standards, then were given some honey to sample and a recipe for Chef Bobo’s Honey Vinaigrette to take home and share with their families.
 In 2013, over 30 Spoons trained volunteers read to students and implemented the activity as part of this week long national program.

 View a wonderful video from 2013 Agriculture Literacy Week featured in CUNY TVs Study with the Best :